Perspective | No, Joe Manchin, parents won’t use paid leave to go on ‘hunting trips’

 My family did not grow up in poverty, but there were times when we struggled to make ends meet.
 My dad was a local lineman for Southern Company, and my mom was a janitor at my school and later, a lunch lady.
 These are not exactly high-income occupations, so being able to lower our food budget meant that we were able to enjoy other things and not have to worry as much about money.
 But my dad didn’t “take trips” to do it.
 He did it locally, finding spots by bartering with people and hunting on property owned by friends or in places where it was acceptable for the general public to hunt free.

 He didn’t take time off to do it, either.
-He did it in hours he wasn’t working, and he often worked 60-to-70-hour weeks.
+He did it in hours he wasn’t working, and he often worked 60- to 70-hour weeks.
 My dad is a conservative, but he was a union member for the entirety of his 40-plus years with Southern Company, and he voted for Democrats the entire time I was growing up.
 If we lived in West Virginia, his political profile would have been very similar to that of Manchin’s constituents.
 Whatever sick time he had, he never abused it by lying about what he was doing with it.
 That Manchin apparently thinks so little of the people who put him in office is precisely why so many working-class people don’t trust elected officials to look out for their interests.

 The distinction between hunting and hunting trip may seem minor, but it’s a tell.
 It’s not one that people who drive Maseratis and own luxury houseboats might recognize, but many West Virginians who struggle to put food on the table will.
-They will see that the senator they elected does not trust them, thinks they’re irresponsible, and is unwilling to help them because on some level, he thinks they deserve their poverty.
+They will see that the senator they elected does not trust them, thinks they’re irresponsible and is unwilling to help them because on some level, he thinks they deserve their poverty.

 Nearly 1 in 6 children under the age of 6 lives in poverty.
 In West Virginia, it’s 1 in 3 under the age of 5.
 For Manchin to think it’s morally and politically acceptable to punish these children because some of their parents might not be horribly ill when they take a sick day is disgraceful generally, but it’s particularly so for a Democrat.

 The Cares Act has already lifted 17.8 million people out of poverty by providing them with services and money to sustain themselves and their families.
-We know social programs work, and there’s a reason the Build Back Better bill is supported by progressive and moderate or centrist Democrats alike.
+We know social programs work, and there’s a reason the Build Back Better bill is supported by liberal and moderate or centrist Democrats alike.
 So while Manchin is spending his own paid leave time yachting, maybe he should contemplate his values and ask himself why he’s a Democrat in the first place.
 His constituents will, regardless.